 Quie & Peterson Global Health Lecture

-The Center for Global Health and Social Responsibility presents the first annual Quie & Peterson Global Health Lecture to honor the work of Dr. Paul G. Quie and Dr. Phillip K. Peterson, and to continue their legacy of global health leadership.
+The Center for Global Health and Social Responsibility presents the annual Quie & Peterson Global Health Lecture to honor the work of Dr. Paul G. Quie and Dr. Phillip K. Peterson, and to continue their legacy of global health leadership and to inspire the next generation of global health leaders.

 About the Quie & Peterson Global Health Lecture